Three Tips For Choosing A Background For Black And White Portraits

 Location shoots are usually reserved for environmental portraits or for when the model and the styling are part of a specific narrative.
 Whether it is about town or in a more private or personal setting such as a car or interior room, the background used must fit the styling as well as the story.
 It is important to take the time and care to ensure that the backdrop isn’t too busy and becomes a hindrance to the theme.
 The background should compliment and add to the overall theme, not detract from it.

-When determining a background or backdrop, it is important to consider the mood of the overall shoot; high key, low key and tonality are all things to consider.
+When determining a black and white photo background, it is important to consider the mood of the overall shoot; high key, low key and tonality are all things to consider.
 A lighter background evokes a softer feeling while a darker background tends yield more drama.
 Meanwhile, a setting comprised primarily of midtones is incredibly versatile and a safe bet, especially when shooting outside of the studio.

-The amount of contrast between the subject and the background is dependent on the overall mood of the shoot, regardless of whether it is in the studio or on location.
+The amount of contrast between the subject and the black and white photo background is dependent on the overall mood of the shoot, regardless of whether it is in the studio or on location.
 The type of lighting, artificial or natural, in relation to the overall styling and mood of the shoot is also a key factor.

 Less contrast and more tonality are often a good choice when the background plays a role in the story.
 More contrast, on the other hand, plays up the mood by adding more drama.

 As inconsequential as the details of a background may appear, they are essential in adequately achieving the desired end result.
-Utilize the background for what it was intended – a primary tool to add more theatrics to the storyline or narrative of a scene.
+Utilize the black and white photo background for what it was intended – a primary tool to add more theatrics to the storyline or narrative of a scene.
 It is attention to the minute details that bring an entire theme together.